 Bokashi bran is packed full of the bokashi essential microbes (EM).
 These microbes are the magic behind bokashi composting.
 It’s necessary that you add enough bokashi bran to ferment your food scraps effectively.
 But how much bokashi bran is enough?

 How much bokashi bran should you add?

 Sprinkle the bran so that there is an even coverage across the surface of your food waste.
 You can mix the food waste and bran slightly to make sure the bokashi microbes are spread evenly through the food waste.
-This final step is not critical but can be beneficial to make sure the microbes get to work on all of your food waste as quickly as possible.
+This will make sure that the bokashi microbes get to work on all of your food scraps as quickly as possible.